Frank McLintock: Early life

 McLintock was born in Sandyfaulds Street, Glasgow, and brought up in the Oatlands area of the Gorbals.
 He was the son of Catherine, a cleaner, and Archie McLintock, a casual labourer, and grew up in poverty with elder sister Jean.
 He was brought up Catholic and attended the local Catholic school, St Bonaventure's.
 He hated the sectarianism in Glasgow.

-Playing career
+Club career

 McLintock started his semi-professional career at the age of 15 in the Scottish Juniors with his local club, Shawfield.
 He worked during the week as an apprentice painter and decorator.
 He soon began attracting interest from Scottish and English clubs, but decided to join an English club as he did not want to join a Scottish club only to be sent back on loan in the Junior leagues to gain experience.